trungkh/blockchain-on-go/Chapter_01/README.md

 Q3.
 Why is there a need for pendingTransactions?

 Q4.
-What is the problem with the getAddressBalance function in the Blockchain class?
+What is the problem with the getAddressBalance function in the Blockchain struct?

 Its time to add 4 more api endpoints to main.go, ie createTransaction, createBlock, getBlockchain and getBalance.